 You can refresh focaccia by sprinkling a little water over the bread, then tightly wrap in aluminum foil and reheat as instructed above in question 7.
 You can tell that it's ready by pressing the bread if it feels soft it is ready.

-If you make this no-knead focaccia, please come back and leave a comment below because I would love to hear how it went.
+If you make this no-knead focaccia, please come back and leave a comment below because we would love to hear how it went.

 Recipe